-When people overseas imagine what life is like in the United Kingdom, they probably think we sit there with our cups of tea and biscuits, sitting down to chortle and guffaw at an episode of Faulty Towers.
+When people overseas imagine what Christmas day is like in the United Kingdom, they probably think we sit there with our cups of tea and biscuits, sitting down to chortle and guffaw at re-runs of Faulty Towers.

 Christmas wouldn’t be Christmas without the need to devour a superficially damaged Terry’s Chocolate Orange at the crack of dawn.
 Oh, and the day usually continues in the same vein as well.

 Buck’s Fizz and eggs at 11am, turkey dinner at 3pm, then left-over finger food until you’re fit to burst.
 Then, it’s a given you’ll spend a few hours farting on the sofa, in front of a couple of Die Hard re-runs.

 Then, it’s a given you’ll spend a few hours farting on the sofa, in front of a couple of Die Hard re-runs.
 Bliss?
 Only when someone passes round the box of Ferrero Rochers.